The Seven Deadly Sins of eBay Sellers

 spent taking a better photo will always pay off.
 If you want help taking

-are several articles on taking better digital product photos and links to
+are several articles about taking better digital product photos and links to

 4. Not Checking Your Email Frequently